An introduction to EBM (session 1)

 - that will set us up to think more carefully about bias and confounding, particularly as they relate to published evidence

-- that will set us up nicely for the next-next session, which is about the core EBM approach in
+- that will set us up nicely for the next-next session, where we’ll put that core EBM approach to work, and appraise a paper of our own